dorliani/order-manager-api/README.md

 # order-manager-api

 Run npm install.\
-The database files is located in the src/db folder .
+The database files are located in the src/db folder .

 ### NPM Packages
 - express